Skip to content

 need_update=False

-tower.
-System Variable
+The tower System Variable

-Special tower variable can be used to access some system parameters and helper tools:
+The special tower variable can be used to access some system parameters and helper tools:

 Server properties